drohmer/CSE104/C_server/01_php/01_basic/readme.md

 PHP is able to include and concatenate the content from various files using the [include](http://php.net/manual/en/function.include.php) or [require](http://php.net/manual/en/function.require.php) functions.
 This allows to split your resulting HTML files into separated elements that can be reused in different context.

 The behavior of `include` and `require` are similar excepted in the failure case when the file cannot be found.
-In this case, `Include` will emit a warning and the PHP interpretation will continue, while `require` will end the interpretation with a fatal error.
+In this case, `include` will emit a warning and the PHP interpretation will continue, while `require` will end the interpretation with a fatal error.

 * Create a file `index.php` with the following content